 (Right above: The photograph of Newfoundland military personnel in tenders on their way to board 'Calgarian' is from the Provincial Archives.
 'Calgarian' was not a requisitioned troop transport but in September of 1914 had been taken over by the British government to serve as an armed merchant-cruiser.
 She did, however, as on this occasion, at times carry troops and civilian passengers across the Atlantic.
-She was later torpedoed and sunk by U-19 off the north of Ireland on March 1, 1918.)
+She was later torpedoed and sunk by U-19 off the north of Ireland on March 1, 1918. - The image of her is from the Old Ship Picture Galleries web-site.)